Find out what to see and do in Sennori, a beautiful village on the Asinara Gulf that will enchant you with breathtaking views and precious traditions.

 Sardinia is something else: wider, much more usual, not at all irregular, but fading away in the distance.
 Ridges of hills like heathland, unremarkable, fading away, perhaps, towards a small group of peaks...
 Enchanting space around and distance to travel, nothing finished, nothing definitive.
 It is like freedom itself.

-Sennori is right here, in the north-west of Sardinia, halfway between Castelsardo and Porto Torres and 40 kilometres from the famous Stintino.
+Sennori is right here, in the north-western Sardinia, halfway between Castelsardo and Porto Torres and 40 kilometres from the famous Stintino.
 Behind it are the rocky peaks of Osilo and before your eyes the immense blue of the sea.
+Do you wanna know everything about this wonderful land?
+Check out our super guide to North Sardinia.

 Our lives are intertwined like the wicker of a basket, like the olive tree and the graft, like two stories told by the same voice.